 Millennials aren’t looking for an allowance anymore — we’re looking to get started with financial planning, accounting, and wealth management goals.
 Why?
 Because we’re now full-blown adults in the workforce, with financial goals of our own.
 Many millennials (defined as ages 23-38 in 2019) are beginning to invest to meet their financial goals.
 As a millennial myself, I struggled to understand how to save money for retirement, choose investments, and meet savings goals when I first entered the workforce.
-Here are some steps you can begin to take in order to move forward saving for retirement and achieving your financial goals.
+Here are some steps you can begin to take in order to move forward, saving for retirement, and achieving your financial goals.

 1. Participate in Retirement Plans as Soon as You are Eligible